Note

 Desire lines#

-To mix it up a little, we can plot desire lines for county-to-county vehicle flows.
+To mix it up a little, we can plot desire lines.

 But we plot only flows larger than 50 trips, or the map will be impossibly heavy to render/navigate